Parrot Mambo Review

 On the whole we have to say that we were pretty impressed with the Mambo but there are a couple of things that are little niggles for us.
 The first is that the drones propellers are quite exposed when flying outdoors and we did manage to break one when crashing the Mambo.
 Parrot provide no extra propellers which is a bit of a shame as you will almost definitely need to by spares.
 The battery life is pretty poor and the drone itself is quite noisy to fly.

-That being said, for an entry level drone for less than £100 with some neat features and one that is accessible for all levels of piloting skill mean that the Parrot Mambo is a firm favourite with us and would serve as a good first drone or an addition to a more extensive fleet.
+That being said, for an entry level drone with some neat features and one that is accessible for all levels of piloting skill mean that the Parrot Mambo is a firm favourite with us and would serve as a good first drone or an addition to a more extensive fleet.